 Community members meet one-to-one for friendly visits, providing companionship and connection while reducing the risk of social isolation and loneliness.
 Visits can occur in the home, in the community, or over the phone.
 In many cases, these special relationships develop into lifelong friendships!

 Our Friendship and Flowers program is designed to relieve isolation and loneliness of older adults by promoting companionship, friendship, and wellness.
 Friendship and Flowers Volunteers make visits to homebound elders and nursing home residents on the third Saturday of each month, bringing flowers and treats provided by LBFE, and engaging the elders in friendly conversation.

-Social activities and seasonal celebrations are offered at no expense to LBFE participants or volunteers.
+Social activities and seasonal festivities are offered at no expense to LBFE participants or volunteers.
 Holidays are a special opportunity for community members to visit, celebrate and bring a sense of family into elders’ lives.
-LBFE also hosts cards and crafts groups, bingo, and a summer barbecue for companionship programs participants.
+LBFE also hosts cards crafts and coffee, bingo, and a number of seasonal programs.
 Twice a month, Let’s Do Lunch Café brings together older LGBT community members and allies for lunch “on the house,” offering social engagement and wellness education in a welcoming environment.